aboutsummaryrefslogtreecommitdiffstats

 Nice-to-have features that I may implement at some point, when I feel a need to:

 • No namespacing on S3.
-(This would mean that having the same big file in two repositories would mean it is only stored on S3 once.)
+(So the same big file in two repositories would only be stored on S3 once.)

 • Any kind of file deletion/garbage collection.
-If you ever have the need, you need to do this manually right now.
+You need to do this manually right now.

 • Resuming downloads.